Graduate Handbook

 Students applying to the dual-title degree program should be aware that participating in a dual-title program may require additional time to complete the degree; students should plan ahead to secure sufficient funding.

-Dual-title Ph.D. requirements
+Dual-title Ph.D.
+Requirements

 • 9 credits of core theory coursework: